kristoff-it/kristoff.it/content/blog/zig-self-hosted-now-what/index.md

   executable.
 Zig is a language and a compiler toolchain.
 * The package manager will not assume the presence of a central package index.
   We don't plan to create an official package index.
-* Version resolution will be the similar to Go's Minimal Version Selection, but with one extra limitation: stable packages will only be able to depend on other stable packages (eg a `v1.x` package cannot depend on a `v0.y` package).
+* Version resolution will be similar to Go's Minimal Version Selection, but with one extra limitation: stable packages will only be able to depend on other stable packages (eg a `v1.x` package cannot depend on a `v0.y` package).